NKM010/E-commerce-Sales-Analysis-Revenue-Forecasting/README.md

 - Sourced from [Kaggle](https://www.kaggle.com/code/allunia/e-commerce-sales-forecast).
 - Created by **Allunia**.
 - This dataset is licensed under the **Open Database License (ODbL)**.
+- Note: Due to file size, the dataset is not included in this repository.
+You can download it directly from the Kaggle link above to follow along.

 ## How to Use This Notebook
 1. Clone this repository or download the `.ipynb` file.